rrwick/Circular-Contig-Extractor/README.md

 # Circular Contig Extractor

-This repo contains a Python script ([`circular_contig_extractor.py`](circular_contig_extractor.py)) which takes a bacterial genome assembly graph as input and extracts complete circular contigs that assembled separately from the rest of the genome.
+This repo contains a Python script ([`circular_contig_extractor.py`](circular_contig_extractor.py)) which takes a GFA assembly graph as input and extracts complete circular contigs.
 Circular contigs can be filtered by size and/or by [Mash-distance](https://mash.readthedocs.io/en/latest/tutorials.html#simple-distance-estimation) to a query sequence.